Arts & Entertainment Community

 Olympia.

-But here’s the wild part I didn’t even realize back then: not only did we have a December baby (then a second December baby with Wyatt in 2015), but Clara’s also the name of the main character in The Nutcracker!
-Except, in some early adaptations Clara is sometimes named Marie or Masha.
-The story is set in early 1800s Germany, after all.
+Fun fact about The Nutcracker story: in some early adaptations, the Clara character is sometimes named “Marie” or “Masha” instead.
+The story has early 1800s Germany roots, after all.
 I’ll say upfront, however, that they should all be named Clara forever and ever.
 She’s adventurous, fearless, and totally ready to take on her dreams.
 Sound familiar?
 That’s our kid in a nutshell (pun absolutely intended).

 REGIONAL NUTCRACKER OPTIONS |